 - As well as done many scenic drives in New York State, states south and east of it, and even eastern Canada.

-You see, over the past few years, I had explored many areas near New York, states north east of that, south west of that and Canada and when I took a look at a map of the Appalachian Mountains, I was shocked to discover that I really did cover most of this 2,000+ mile range.
+These areas, believe it or not actually cross through much of the Appalachian Mountains (and trail) and when I took a look at an official map of the Appalachian Mountains, I was shocked to discover that I really did cover most of this 2,000+ mile range.